By: Gina Poirier, For Every Mom Contributor.

 If you’re wrestling with this question of whether or not she was real, my question to you is, does it matter?
 Sometimes the Bible uses real people to communicate truth and sometimes it uses symbols and parables.
 That doesn’t change the core principles of the message being communicated, which we’ll explore.

-3. She has always had her act together.
+3. The Proverbs 31 woman has always had her act together.

 When I was a newlywed I barely knew how cook.
 But I wanted to be great at it because I knew it would make my husband happy.
 One time I made blueberry muffins—my husband’s favorite—and left out the baking powder.
 Ewwww.
 Rookie mistake.
 I was devastated and he was bewildered as to why his wife was crying over something so trivial.
 Fortunately, I rarely (not never!) make that same mistake anymore.